-In planning and performing our audit of the financial statements, we considered Orange County Industrial Development Agency (a discretely presented component unit of the County of Orange, New York) ("Agency") and the Orange County Funding Corporation (a discretely presented component unit of the Orange County Industrial Agency) ("Corporation"), collectively known as the "Entity", internal control over financial reporting ("internal control") as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Entity's internal control.
+In planning and performing our audit of the financial statements, we considered Orange County Funding Corporation (a discretely presented component unit of the Orange County Industrial Development Agency) ("Corporation"), internal control over financial reporting ("internal control") as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Corporation's internal control.
 Accordingly, we express no such opinion.